failsafe-lib/failsafe.dev/execution-cancellation.md

 ## Interruption Support

-Failsafe adds interruption support for any [ForkJoinPool][] that is configured as an [executor][executor-configuration], including the [common ForkJoinPool][common-pool] which is used by default.
+Failsafe adds interruption support for any [ForkJoinPool][] that is configured as an [executor][withExecutorService], including the [common ForkJoinPool][common-pool] which is used by default.
 This means asynchronous tasks which are not normally interruptable outside of Failsafe can become interruptable when using Failsafe.

 {% include common-links.html %}